Quansight/Quansight-website/apps/consulting/posts/scaling-python.md

 <img
 src="/posts/scaling-python/dd-groupby.png"
+alt="A picture of a jupyter notebook input and output cells, next to an image of the cell contents equivilent dask graph being run"
 />

 However, as we noted earlier, our resources may be limited.
 What happens if our dataframe is larger than the cluster itself?